 In Fall 1995, the National Research Council released a 4-year study of U.S. Doctoral programs, the first such study since 1982.
 Among all U.S. mathematics departments, Rutgers is ranked 19th in scholarly quality and 20th in the effectiveness of teaching Ph.D. candidates.
 (This is 8th place among state universitites.)
 These are minor improvements from 1982, when Rutgers was 21st under both criteria.

-Are these sharp reductions in the Mathematics Department (and the University) really trends, or just part of natural economic cycles?
+Are these sharp reductions in the tenured Mathematics Department (and the University) permanent?
+Will they be replaced by non-tenured teachers?
+Are these changes really trends, or just part of natural economic cycles?
 Only the future can be sure.

 RUTCOR spun off in 1982 as a joint program between Mathematics, Computer Science, Engineering and the School of Business.
 Peter Hammer was the RUTCOR director until his death in 2006; he was succeeded by Endre Boros.
 Today it has over 30 faculty members, many with joint appointments in the Math Department.